it-dept-cis/Essential-Guide-to-Election-Security/docs/source/Maturity/maturities.rst

 Later in the Guide we use these maturities to provide specific recommendations for managing cybersecurity risk and, ultimately, leveling up an organization’s maturity.
 The three maturities are:

-#. |Maturity1|: The organization responds to threats when presented to them or when attacked but has little capacity to predict, foresee, or model attacks.
+#. **|Maturity1|**: The organization responds to threats when presented to them or when attacked but has little capacity to predict, foresee, or model attacks.
-#. |Maturity2|: The organization focuses on deploying tools to stay ahead of threats and attempts to implement lessons learned.
+#. **|Maturity2|**: The organization focuses on deploying tools to stay ahead of threats and attempts to implement lessons learned.
 Some staff and contractors may specialize in cybersecurity but generally don't have specialized domains within in cybersecurity.
-#. |Maturity3|: The organization assesses its risk and employs experts in the different facets of cybersecurity—e.g., risk management, penetration testing, application security.
+#. **|Maturity3|**: The organization assesses its risk and employs experts in the different facets of cybersecurity—e.g., risk management, penetration testing, application security.

-Maturities in this Essential Guide
+Using the Maturity Levels
 ********************************************

 The next page will provide questions that can help guide you to one of the three maturities.

-You don't have to choose these precisely, but without other information, implementing the priority actions for the maturity that best describes your organization can give you a quick route to improving your cybersecurity posture.
+While you should feel free to choose your own path, implementing the priority actions for the maturity that best describes your organization can give you a quick route to improving your cybersecurity posture.

 The goal is to use the maturities to guide your election office to best practice guidance you can most readily use.
 Each best practice has tailored guidance for each maturity, ranging from small, simple, and free guidance and tools for the |Maturity1| maturity to enterprise-driven and sophisticated guidance and tools for the |Maturity3| maturity.